angular-ui/ui-scroll/README.md

 * offset()

 These methods are being registered on angular.element during 'ui.scroll' module run automatically only if jQuery is not loaded.
 It is so since ui-scroll v1.6.0.
-In previous versions there was a separate module 'ui.scroll.jqlite' wchich should have been included in the dependency list of the main app module.
+In previous versions there was a separate module 'ui.scroll.jqlite' which should have been included in the dependency list of the main app module.
 So currently we leave 'ui.scroll.jqlite' module stub with no content to provide full backward compatibility.